 And I thought, that's quite something to live up to, that permanent state of brightness.
 It's a bit like being called the world's happiest man – who of course exists (in the media at least!).
 His name is Matthieu Ricard.

 But the world's happiest man isn't just happy.
 He's a Buddhist monk and an aide to the Dalai Lama.
 He's earned a doctorate in biology and he's thoughtful, kind and versatile too.
+He's a photographer and an author who wrote a book with his father, a renowned French philosopher - and he worried about it beforehand.
+Plus he loves football, which proves nobody's perfect.

 And doesn't that description make you warm to him so much more?
 You could say I've just given him a series of labels instead of just one, but that's the point.
 Words are labels, but I've taken the time to tell you more, to give you more because he deserves to be known for more than his happiness.
 In reality, he's so much more.